DENMARK (BEST: WON IN 1963, 2000 AND 2013)

 ITALY (BEST: WON IN 1964 AND 1990)

 Many of the very early Italian entries were plucked from the famous San Remo song festival and were big international hits without being successful at Eurovision, so their 1964 victory was long overdue.
 After that their fortunes went off the boil before rallying in the early 70s.
 Another barren period followed until their fortunes rose once more in the mid 80s.
 They won the first contest of the 90s and scored solidly until 1993.
 After the 1997 contest they went AWOL for fourteen whole years.
 On their return in Dusseldorf they were welcomed back as the prodigal, both by the EBU (giving them automatic entry to the final by turning the Big Four into the Big Five) and the voters as they swept to runners-up position.
-Since then they have quite often wiped the floor with the old Big Four.
+Since then they have quite often wiped the floor with the old Big Four, making the top ten in six of the eight contests.